terezavanickova08/english-for-designers/07-Abstract-draft/Abstract draft.md

+# Diary of Rajhradice soldier: Six years in Siberian captivity

 The diary of Rajhradice soldier: Six years in Siberian captivity reflect the life in captivity on Siberia during the First World War.
 Blaåej Homola was born in year 1880 and he was called in to the war 31.7.1914.
 On October 22, 1914, he was captured and reached Siberia,